-Paul Manly was born in Port Alice on Vancouver Island, B.C.
-He has travelled widely and lived in other parts of Canada but Nanaimo and Ladysmith have always been home.
+Paul was born in Port Alice and has lived in Nanaimo for almost twenty years.
+He has travelled widely and lived in other parts of Canada but Nanaimo and Ladysmith have always been his home base.
 His grandfather had a farm just outside of Nanaimo and Paul spent his formative years growing up in Ladysmith.
-He has been living in Nanaimo since 2002.

-Paul is married, has two daughters age 18 and 31 and a two-year-old granddaughter.
+Paul is married and has two daughters age 18 and 31.